godotengine/godot-docs/classes/class_spritebase3d.rst

 | *Getter* | get_draw_flag()      |
 +----------+----------------------+

-If ``true``, the texture's transparency and the opacity are used to make those parts of the Sprite invisible.
+If ``true``, the texture's transparency and the opacity are used to make those parts of the sprite invisible.
 Default value: ``true``.

 Method Descriptions
 -------------------